IE-482-582/Final-Project---Maze-Runners/README.md

 cd ~/catkin_ws/src/rbx1/rbx1_speech/launch/
 roslaunch rbx1_speech voice_nav_commands.launch
 ```
-*Note- This will launch the speech recognizer where you could test the vocabulary and your system's microphone.*
+*NOTE- This will launch the speech recognizer where you could test the vocabulary and your system's microphone.*

 ## Running the Voice Command.